nrbrase/WebScraper/README.md

 type:
 git clone https://github.com/nrbrase/Talend-DS.git (hit return)

-2) Using terminal navigate to directory you cloned to:

-type:
-cd Talend-DS (hit return)

-3) Compile java code:

-type:
-javac Driver.java (hit return)

-4) Run java driver

-type:
-java Driver (hit return)

-5) Enter website to scrape
-6) Click to gather info
+2) Navigate to Talend-DS folder and open it

+3) Double-click on the file WebScraper.jar

+4) You are now able to use the web scraper, click Go!